JaRutkowski/eLibrary/elibrary-micro/README.md

     log.debug("Some message")
     log.error("Some message", e) // where e is the Throwable type object
     ```
-* Logs are located in the jfs-operations-logs directory in the main project level.
+* Logs are located in the elibrary-micro-logs directory in the main project level.

 ### Actuator